 Caring for Farm Animals

 We have a responsibility to ensure that animals are treated with respect and care in the process of providing nutritious food that is served in our restaurants.
 Our Animal Welfare Policy defines Darden’s position and outlines our approach and commitments to animal welfare.
+You can learn more about our efforts from our 2026 Impact Report.

 Our Animal Welfare Policy